Jelleas/CheckPy/README.md

 * The full scope of Python is available when designing tests
 * Full control over displayed information
 * Support for importing modules without executing scripts that are not wrapped by `if __name__ == "__main__"`
+* Support for overriding functions from imports in order to for instance prevent blocking function calls.

 ## An example
 Tests in checkPy are collections of abstract methods that you as a test designer need to implement.
 A test may look something like the following: